wliverno/AMATH582/README.md

 ```

 where `movie` is a 4D matrix containing the RGB video, `numImages` is the total number of images to process, and `skip` is the sampling rate of frames to average the image.
 The output, `EB` is a grayscale image with the same dimensions as each frame in `movie` containing the 20 most common eigen-features of the frame combined into a single image.

+## Homework 4

+This homeworked use principle components analysis and simple supervised machine-learning algorithms to read digits from images using the MNIST handwritten digits database.
+To get started, download and extract the four gzip archives from [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/) to your local directory.
+Then run `mnistSVD.m` to generate the basis matrices, which will be stored in the file `pcaMats.mat`.
+Finally, run the `mnistClassifiers.m` file to test the various classifiers and visualize data clusters.